hzi-bifo/scelestial-paper-materials-devel/README.md

 ### Test scripts

-Testing scripts perform tests and put outputs to folders defined at the beggining of bash script files with name DIR.
+Testing scripts perform tests and put outputs to folders defined at the beginning of bash script files with name DIR.
 Several scripts run bin/test-gen-eval-all.sh with various parameters.
 Detail of tests are as follows: